TrySpace/reactfire-plus/README.md

 ### bindOnRemoved(firebaseRef, bindVar, asArray)

-Creates a 'child_removed' binding between Firebase and the inputted bind variable as an Object (if `isArray` not specified).
-Binds as an Array if `isArray` is `true`.
+Creates a 'child_removed' binding between Firebase and the inputted bind variable as an Object (if `asArray` not specified).
+Binds as an Array if `asArray` is `true`.
 ```javascript
 this.bindOnRemoved( new Firebase('https://<FB_PATH>/'), 'items');
 ```

 ### bindOnChanged(firebaseRef, bindVar, asArray)

-Creates a 'child_changed' binding between Firebase and the inputted bind variable as an Object (if `isArray` not specified).
-Binds as an Array if `isArray` is `true`.
+Creates a 'child_changed' binding between Firebase and the inputted bind variable as an Object (if `asArray` not specified).
+Binds as an Array if `asArray` is `true`.
 ```javascript
 this.bindOnChanged( new Firebase('https://<FB_PATH>/'), 'items');
 ```
 ### bindOnMoved(firebaseRef, bindVar, asArray)

-Creates a 'child_moved' binding between Firebase and the inputted bind variable as an Object (if `isArray` not specified).
-Binds as an Array if `isArray` is `true`.
+Creates a 'child_moved' binding between Firebase and the inputted bind variable as an Object (if `asArray` not specified).
+Binds as an Array if `asArray` is `true`.
 ```javascript
 this.bindOnMoved( new Firebase('https://<FB_PATH>/'), 'items');
 ```